Spinebuster: Spinning spinebuster

 This version of the spinebuster sees the wrestler lifting the opponent, turning 180°, and then slam him or her forward on to his or her back or slam him or her down while landing on top of him or her.
 It is usually performed against a charging opponent, using the opponent's own momentum to make the throw more powerful, but can also be performed against a stationary opponent.
 Innovated and popularized by Arn Anderson, this version is also known as a Double A Spinebuster in tribute to Anderson.
 Arn Anderson's son, Brock, has also started using this move after his AEW debut.

 Lifting spinebuster

 This variation of the spinebuster sees the attacker grabbing the opponent around the waist, lifting them up, and tossing them forward without landing on the top of the opponent.

 Lifting sitout spinebuster

 This variation sees the wrestler grabbing the opponent's hip with one arm and one of his legs with the other arm or either grabbing both of his hips before quickly lifting him upwards and slamming him down.

-Used as a finisher by D'Lo Brown, who called it Sky High, and as a signature by current WWE superstar Drew McIntyre.
+Used as a finisher by D'Lo Brown, who called it Sky High, and as a signature by current WWE superstar Drew McIntyre, and former TNA wrestler Mahabali Shera.